PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   tox -e build_docs_no_examples

 in order to build the documentation without executing the :ref:`example notebooks <example_notebooks>`.
-This command will also pass even if there are warnings.
+This command will pass even if there are warnings.

 If you have `make <https://www.gnu.org/software/make/>`_ installed, then the documentation may be build by entering the ``docs/`` directory